wwarthen/RomWBW/Source/Doc/ReadMe.md

 * Martin R has provided substantial help reviewing and improving the User Guide and Applications documents.

-* Mark Pruden has also contributed a great deal of content to the Disk Catalog, User Guide as well as contributing the disk image for the Z3PLUS operating system, the COPYSL utility, and also implemented a feature for RomWBW configuration by NVRAM, and added the /B bulk mode of disk assignment to the ASSIGN utility.
+* Mark Pruden has contributed a great deal of content to the Disk Catalog, User Guide, as well as creating the Introduction and Hardware documents, and contributed the disk image for the Z3PLUS operating system, the COPYSL utility, and also implemented a feature for RomWBW configuration by NVRAM, and added the /B bulk mode of disk assignment to the ASSIGN utility.